wangd12rpi/FinLoRA/docs/source/fine-tuning/lora_methods.rst

 1. What is LoRA?
 ----------------
-LoRA is a method to efficiently update the parameters
+LoRA is a technique to efficiently update the parameters
 of pre-trained language models when fine-tuning on new tasks.